Updated: Aug 2, 2024

 What is reading comprehension?

-Reading comprehension has two components: vocabulary knowledge and text comprehension.
-Vocabulary knowledge refers to understanding the language being used – the literal interpretation of a text.
+• Vocabulary knowledge refers to understanding the language being used – the literal interpretation of a text.

-On the other hand, text comprehension refers to understanding the subtleties of a text (such as sarcasm, for example).
+• Text comprehension refers to understanding the subtleties of a text (such as sarcasm, for example).

 To read a text, it’s not enough to process only the literal words.
 Instead, you need to also have a grasp on their relationship with one another, the context, how subtle language and vocabulary usage can impact emotion and meaning behind the text, and how the text comes together as a larger, coherent whole.
+Oftentimes, it also means understanding the context of a book and reading any footnotes for references that might go above your head.

 Why is reading comprehension important?